 How are you different from a regular outstaff company?

 our platform can offer you projects both short and long-term, and you can choose the one that better fits your interests. if the project we suggest doesn’t seem like something you’d want to work on, you can say “no” and let us find you something more down your alley. we also don’t delay the hiring process for several months and don’t have many interview stages.

 What are the advantages of working with you?

-You do not have to sell yourself, bargain, worry about organizational matters, improve your rating, and compete with others.
-Our team will take care of it all, but only as long as it takes to get you started. we value healthy competition and hire as many developers as needed to cover the projects. we do not meddle in your relationship with the client.
-We do not have one-on-ones, managers, and intermediaries.
-It is just you and the client.
-At the same time, our team will always support you in any situation with clients. we actively develop a Lemon.io community of like-minded people, where you will have an opportunity to jump into the group chat with developers from the same country. we arrange offline events and online trainings for our developers.
+you do not have to sell yourself, bargain, or worry about organizational matters. our team will take care of it all, but only as long as it takes to get you started. we value healthy competition and hire as many developers as needed to cover the projects. we do not meddle in your relationship with the client. we do not have one-on-ones, managers, and intermediaries. it is just you and the client. at the same time, our team will always support you in any situation with clients. we actively develop a Lemon.io community of like-minded people, where you will have an opportunity to jump into the group chat with developers from the same country. we arrange offline events and online trainings for our developers.

-We only want to work with cool people. that’s why we pre-qualify both clients and developers before we start our collaboration. we promise our clients the same: we value the high culture of communication among developers.
+we only want to work with cool people. that’s why we pre-qualify both clients and developers before we start our collaboration. we promise our clients the same: we value the high culture of communication among developers.

-We also guarantee financial security.
-Even if the client disappears, we still pay you.
-Leave the risks to us.
+we also guarantee financial security. even if the client disappears, we still pay you for the work done. leave the risks to us.